labmlai/labml/sphinx/source/tutorials/mnist_classification.rst

 Logging Indicators
 ------------------

-Without specifying, :py:func:`lab.logger.store` store metric values as Scalars.
+Without specifying, :py:func:`lab.logger.store` store metric values as ``Scalars``.
 However, if you need to store a metric value as a  :py:class:`lab.logger.indicators.Histogram` or :py:class:`lab.logger.indicators.Queue`, you need to provide the type beforehand.
 Let's define the type of our ``train_loss`` metric as a :py:class:`lab.logger.indicators.Histogram`.

 .. code-block:: python